mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

   \end{aligned}
 ```

-In our example, we have chosen to utilize this type of flow constraints.
+In our example, we have chosen to use this type of flow constraints.
 To access the flow constraints of branches at the from-bus end, users can use the following code snippet:
 ```@repl acopf
 print(analysis.method.constraint.flow.from)
 ```